Veykril/tlborm/src/proc-macros/methodical.md

 ## Types of procedural macros

-With procedural macros, there are actually exist 3 different kinds with each having slightly different properties.
+With procedural macros, there actually exists 3 different kinds with each having slightly different properties.
 - *function-like* proc-macros which are used to implement `$name ! $arg` invocable macros
 - *attribute* proc-macros which are used to implement `#[$arg]` attributes
 - *derive* proc-macros which are used to implement a derive, an *input* to a `#[derive(…)]` attribute